vsajip/kscript/README.md

 `kscript` will automatically detect an annotation-driven script, and if so will declare a dependency on this artifact internally.

+Note, that if a script is located in a package other than the root package, you need to import the annotations with (e.g. `import DependsOn`).

 Text Processing Mode
 --------------------